apache/mxnet/docs/tutorials/r/fiveMinutesNeuralNetwork.md

 This tutorial is designed for new users of the `mxnet` package for R. It shows how to construct a neural network to do regression in 5 minutes.
 It shows how to perform classification and regression tasks, respectively.
 The data we use is in the `mlbench` package.

-This tutorial is written in R Markdown.
-You can view the hosted version of the tutorial at [MXNet R Document](http://mxnet.io/api/r/fiveMinutesNeuralNetwork.html).
-You can see the download the R Markdown source on [GitHub](https://github.com/dmlc/mxnet/blob/master/R-package/vignettes/fiveMinutesNeuralNetwork.Rmd).

 ## Classification